Richard Noll

 Richard Noll (born 1959 in Detroit, Michigan) is an American clinical psychologist and historian of medicine.
-He has published on the history of psychiatry, including two critical volumes on the life and work of Carl Gustav Jung, books and articles on the history of dementia praecox and schizophrenia, and on anthropology on shamanism.
+He has published on the history of psychiatry, including two critical volumes on the life and work of Carl Gustav Jung, books and articles on the history of dementia praecox and schizophrenia, and in anthropology on shamanism.
 His books and articles have been translated into fifteen foreign languages and he has delivered invited presentations in nineteen countries on six continents.

 Early life and education

 Noll grew up in the Belton-Mark Twain Park neighborhood in southwest Detroit.
-In 1971, he relocated in 1971 to Phoenix, Arizona, where he attended Brophy College Preparatory, a Jesuit institution.
+In 1971 he relocated to Phoenix, Arizona, where he attended Brophy College Preparatory, a Jesuit institution.
 From 1977 to 1979, he lived in Tucson, Arizona and studied political science at the University of Arizona.
 In the fall of 1978, he spent a National Collegiate Honors Council semester at the United Nations in New York, returning to complete his B.A. in political science in May 1979.
 In 1992, he received his Ph.D. in clinical psychology from the New School for Social Research.
-His dissertation research was an experimental study of cognitive style differences between paranoid and nonparnoid schizophrenia.
+His dissertation research was an experimental study of cognitive style differences between paranoid and nonparanoid schizophrenia.
 The chair of his dissertation committee was Nikki Erlenmeyer-Kimling of the New York State Psychiatric Institute.

 Career

 From 1979 to 1984, Noll was employed in the resettlement of Vietnamese, Laotian, Cambodian and Hmong refugees for both Church World Service and the International Rescue Committee in New York City.
 From 1985 to 1988, Noll was a staff psychologist on various wards at Ancora Psychiatric Hospital in Hammonton, New Jersey.

 In 1981 he was a summer research student at the Foundation for Research on the Nature of Man, the Institute of Parapsychology, in Durham, North Carolina.
-He was a research assistant for an unpublished study on the psychokinetic resuscitation of anesthetized mice under staff parapsychologists Marilyn Schlitz and Richard S. Broughton.
+He was a research assistant for an unpublished study on the psychokinetic resuscitation of anesthetized mice.
 In a "Reply" to comments to a 1985 article on shamanism, Noll revealed he had been a subject in the noted Ganzfeld parapsychology experiments conducted by Charles Honorton at the Psychophysiological Research Laboratory in Princeton, N.J., probably in 1982.
 In November 1978 Noll experienced a purported anomalous "phantasmogenetic centre" event (a term coined by psychical researcher Frederick W.H.
 Myers) and donated a binder of documents relating to it to the Archives of the Impossible at Rice University in Houston in 2018 just prior to its formal opening.

-Before assuming a position as a professor of psychology at DeSales University in Center Valley, Pennsylvania in August 2000, he taught and conducted research at Harvard University for four years as a postdoctoral fellow and as lecturer on the History of Science.
+Before assuming a position as a professor of psychology at DeSales University in Center Valley, Pennsylvania in August 2000, he taught and conducted research at Harvard University for four years as a postdoctoral fellow and as Lecturer on the History of Science.
 During the 1995–1996 academic year, he was a visiting scholar at the Massachusetts Institute of Technology and a resident fellow at the Dibner Institute for the History of Science and Technology.